windfreedom/jekyll-now/_posts/2018-04-20-musings-on-hard-tech,-software,-venture-risk,-and-revitalizing-technological-innovation.md

-I don't like blog posts that start with personal announcements, so I apologize for the hypocrisy that is this post.
-But in this case, I think the personal update will preface some of the topics I'm going to discuss in the post.
+I want to start this blog post with an apology.
+Unlike most blog posts, which are tightly coupled to a specific topic or theme, this one will be markedly less so.
+That's because, unlike most blog posts, which are written for me to communicate a specific idea I already have formed to others, this blog post was written to explicilty provide a canvas for thinking about my answers to host of interrelated and important questions.
+I apologize for this explicit disorganization, but throughout the piece I'll hope to explain why think the questions I'm attempting to answer are so crucial.

+The origins of this post start with a job offer.
 This summer, as a result of some meandering, cold emailing, and, most importantly, the generosity of Adam Gouldburn and Zavain Dar at Lux , I am going to be starting a position as a summer associate at Lux Capital, a firm famous for their relentless focus on so-called 'deep-tech' or 'frontier-tech' investing.
 I've long admired Lux for this deep committment to finding and investing in businesses that use radical advances in technology as the fundamental basis for both their value creation and value capture strategies - a truly contrarian strategy even in an age when the meaning of that term has been diluted.
 As part of preparing to join them this summer, as well as part of my own interest in the practice of 'deep-technology' investing, I've attempted to explore the area more deeply, and in doing so, have come across a few key questions and controversial areas that I'd like clarify and disseminate my thoughts on.
 This post is an attempt to do just that.

 ## Topic 1: First of all, what is 'deep-tech', 'frontier-tech', or 'hard-tech' investing?